getformative/hashbrowns/README.md

-# Hashbrown Static Color Generator
+# Hashbrowns Static Color Generator

-The purpose of Hashbrown is to generate consistent colors based on the hashcode of an object.
+The purpose of Hashbrowns is to generate consistent colors based on the hashcode of an object.

 ## Usage